one-line-dev/one-line-dev/README.md

 <img align="right" alt="Passionate Saitama" width="400" style="border-radius:50px" src="https://i.giphy.com/media/zdF3lMDlvCYWA/giphy.webp" />

-- 👨‍💻 I'm JavaScript engineer with most of my experience in frontend web development.
-Even so I'm familiar with backend side and mobile development.
-I'm excited to shortening code into one line, therefore remember me as One-Line Dev 👉
+- 👨‍💻 I'm a JavaScript engineer with most of my experience in frontend web development.
+Even so, I'm familiar with backend side and mobile development.
+I'm excited about shortening code into one line, so remember me as One-Line Dev 👉

-- 🌟 If you're interested in giving me a quest, <a href="https://drive.google.com/file/d/1Ld7vdWyT4tpCyExLJzjK3oKPu6TlJnL8/view?usp=sharing" target="_blank" rel="noreferrer">check out my CV</a>
+- 🌟 If you'd like to give me a quest, <a href="https://drive.google.com/file/d/1Ld7vdWyT4tpCyExLJzjK3oKPu6TlJnL8/view?usp=sharing" target="_blank" rel="noreferrer">check out my CV</a>

-- 🧙‍♂️ I know, I'm still a young wizard and my Elvish isn't perfect, but I practice almost every day to master the elven word and become an **Elven Nerd** 🌌
+- 🧙‍♂️ I know I'm still a young wizard and my Elvish isn't perfect, but I practice almost every day to master the elven word and become an **Elven Nerd** 🌌

 <h3 align="left">My inventory:</h3>